jhellingman/phildict/Data/Wolff/readme.md

 Description of files:

- * custom.css.xml: CSS to be included in the HTML version of the dictionary.
+ * custom.css: CSS to be included in the HTML version of the dictionary.
  * inches.pl: Perl script to add metric equivalents to measurements indicated in foot and inches.
  * process.pl: Perl scrpt to process the files.
 This will generate various derived files.
  * runsaxon.pl: Perl script to run Saxon from the command-line.